BryanDedeur/Big-Biz/README.md

 # BIG BIZ (Beta 1.1.2)
-## A business management simulation game experienced through VR
+### A business management simulation game experienced through VR

-This project was for a Game Engine Architecture College Course final project under the supervision of Professor Sushil J. Louis at the University of Nevada Reno.
+#### This project was for a Game Engine Architecture course final project under the supervision of Professor Sushil J. Louis at the University of Nevada Reno.

 ## Play now
 Requirements: